zero-fret/Antipad-Viewer/README.md

-# 💧 Antipad Viewer - Resume Analysis Software
+# 💧 Antipad Viewer - CV Analysis Software
 Analyze **resumes**, flag potentially **inflated** or **suspicious** experiences, generate technical interview questions and output HTML reports.
 - Designed for admission officers and HR managers
 - **Enhance but DOES NOT REPLACE technical interview**